geoskimoto/GRCA-Air-Quality-Exploration-and-Ozone-Modelling/README.md

 # GRCA-Air-Quality-Exploration-and-Ozone-Modelling
 Exploration of air quality at Grand Canyon and linear regression modelling for Ozone based on exogenous variables.

-Code can be seen in the .ipynb Jupyter Notebook.
+Click and open .ipynb Jupyter Notebook to see many more visualizations and analysis.

 ![Distr-GRCA-Pollutants](/pollutants_GRCA.png)